jburroni/mini-ppl-R/README.md

 # MiniPPL in native R syntax

+## About this implementation

+As a final project for my **Introduction to Probabilistic Programming Languages** course at the University of Buenos Aires (UBA), in June 2026, students were asked to rewrite the small probabilistic programming language developed in class using a programming language—and preferably a programming style—of their choice.
+The assignment can be found [here](https://jburroni.github.io/teaching/ppl-2026/).

+Ezequiel Birman later pointed out that none of the groups had chosen **R**, despite R being a particularly interesting language for this exercise.
+Besides its obvious connection to statistics, R has several unusual language features that are relevant to interpreter design: lazy evaluation through promises, first-class environments and lexical closures, and extensive facilities for metaprogramming and non-standard evaluation.

+So I asked GPT to produce an R implementation, with an additional constraint: it should not merely translate the existing interpreter into R, but should take advantage of these distinctive features of the language and try to make the result *idiomatically R*.
+In particular, the implementation uses R's native syntax trees and `substitute()` instead of writing a parser, environments and native closures for lexical scope, promises and selective forcing where appropriate, and a small continuation-based layer for probabilistic effects.

+Here it is.

+---

 This is a self-contained base-R translation of the MiniPPL used in the June 26 material.
 It keeps the original source-language constructs and message interface, but it does not make R impersonate a Lisp with hand-built `list()` syntax.

 A model is written as ordinary R code inside `ppl(...)`: